wiktorpiela/data_analysis/election_2020_supplement.md

 Having only above chart, it is very easy to notice that Duda got more votes in poviats, where share of invalid votes was higher - opposite phenomenon is able to catch in case of Trzaskowski’s results in poviats.
-So correlation seems to be existed, but not to big, because of no linear shape.
+So correlation seems to exist, but not too big, because of no linear shape.
 Now, correlation of Spearman method is equal 0.19 and it is possible to claim that share of invalid votes in poviats has impact of 3.61 percent.

 **Insight**

-  - It is not very strong correlation, however it exists most likely.
+  - It is not very strong correlation; however, it exists most likely.

 # Population and density

-In main report I mentioned that Trzaskowski won in 14 of 15 the biggest polish cities - it could mean that population of poviats (and every other consituencies) are correlated with election results there.
+In main report I mentioned that Trzaskowski won in 14 of 15 the biggest Polish cities - it could mean that population of poviats (and every other consituencies) are correlated with election results there.
 Let’s check that hypothesis that Trzaskowski have got higher results in more inhabited poviats than his opponent - President-in-Office Adnrzej Duda.